chatterjeesrijeet/sri-website/README.md

 4. Copy `assets/js/firebase-config.example.js` to `assets/js/firebase-config.js` and paste your Firebase config
 5. (Optional) Set Firestore rules for production (see example inside the example config file)

+Calendly setup (recommended — much less setup than building calendar invites)
+1. Create a Calendly account and create your event types (15, 30, 45 minute options recommended).
+2. Copy your Calendly link (e.g. `https://calendly.com/your-username`).
+3. Copy `assets/js/calendly-config.example.js` to `assets/js/calendly-config.js` and replace the URL.
+4. Reload your site — the inline Calendly scheduler will appear in the "Schedule a Meeting" section and the fallback booking form will be hidden.

 Deployment to GitHub Pages
 1. Push the repo to GitHub (this repository).
 On GitHub go to Settings -> Pages -> Source: `gh-pages` or `main` branch / `root`.
 2. GitHub Pages will serve `index.html` from the branch you choose.
 This site is static and uses client-side Firebase for bookings/verification.